wmchan1168/wmchan1168.github.io/USER TERMS AND CONDITIONS.md

 Except as expressly permitted in this Section 3, these Terms may be amended only by a written agreement signed by authorized representatives of the parties to these Terms.

-These Terms were last updated in March 2021.
+These Terms were last updated in August 2023.

 Important information about your data